 - 1. All entrants in WMRRA events must hold a current competition license from a recognized motorcycle roadracing organization.
-A WMRRA competition license may be obtained in advance or when entering an event, by application through the registrar. - 2.
-Washington State residents must purchase a WMRRA full membership, or a single-event license, in order to participate in WMRRA events. - 3.
-Out-of-state riders, who hold valid racing licenses from other organizations, must complete a WMRRA license application and pay an annual \$5 processing fee.
-Out-of-state riders who wish to reserve a competition number for the season must purchase a WMRRA membership (\$20). - 4.
-Types of WMRRA competition licenses. - a.
+A WMRRA competition license may be obtained in advance or when entering an event, by application through the registrar.

+- 2. Washington State residents must purchase a WMRRA full membership, or a single-event license, in order to participate in WMRRA events.

+- 3. Out-of-state riders, who hold valid racing licenses from other organizations, must complete a WMRRA license application and pay an annual \$5 processing fee.
+Out-of-state riders who wish to reserve a competition number for the season must purchase a WMRRA membership (\$20).

+- 4. Types of WMRRA competition licenses.

+- a.
 Novice: Issued to novice riders after completion of the WMRRA New Rider Clinic or other approved motorcycle roadracing school.
-Allows entry to Novice, Sportsman, 125GP and Vintage classes only. - B. Graduated Novice: issued to novice riders after completing graduation requirements (See section B-14). - c.
-Expert: issued to experienced racers, including those who became graduated novices during the previous year. - d.
+Allows entry to Novice, 125GP and Vintage classes only.

+- b.
+Graduated Novice: issued to novice riders after completing graduation requirements (See section B-14).

+- c.
+Expert: issued to experienced racers, including those who became graduated novices during the previous year.

+- d.
 Single-event race licenses are available to experienced racers who do not currently have a license.
+License shall be valid only for the weekend purchased (Friday thru Sunday).

+- 5. Fees for 2004:

+- a.
+Annual license and membership \$75.00

+- b.
+Annual WMRRA membership only \$20.00

+- c.
+Race license only \$55.00

+- d.
+Single-event license \$20.00

+- e.
+Registration processing fee \$50.00

+- f.
+Post registration fee \$30.00

-License shall be valid only for the weekend purchased (Friday thru Sunday). - 5.
-Fees for 2003: - a.
-Annual license and membership\$ 65 - b.
-Annual WMRRA membership only \$20 - c.
-Race license only \$45 - d.
-Single-event license \$20 - e.
-Non-member processing fee \$5 - f.
-Mid-season race number changes \$50 - g.
-New Racer Clinic \$150 (Includes membership, not license) - h.
-Season gate pass \$50 (Pacific Raceway only) - 6.
-For a rider to retain his previous year's competition number for the new year, his application must be received by February 15th.
+- g.
+Non-member processing fee \$5.00

+- h.
+Mid-season race number changes \$50.00

+- i.
+New Racer Clinic \$150 (Includes membership, not license)

+- i.
+Season gate pass \$75 (Pacific Raceway only)

+- 6. For a rider to retain his previous year's competition number for the new year, his application must be received by February 15th.
 Additionally, you must start at least one race or volunteer at least two race events within a two year window.
 Applications will be date stamped on the day they are received.
 This date stamp will govern the application in relation to the deadline, and the order of preference for numbers. - 7.
 Competition number allocation: - a.
 1 thru 5: Reserved for previous year's top five season points winners.
 These riders' regular numbers will be reserved for one year, provided their license application is received by Feb.
 15. - b.
 6 thru 699: Available for all expert riders. - c.
 700 thru 799: Non-WMRRA novice riders. - d.
 800 thru 899: Graduated and returning novice riders. - e.
 900 thru 999: First-year WMRRA novice riders.

 Note: WMRRA will allow AMA and other professional license holders to use their own numbers.
 If a local rider has been assigned the same number, the visiting pro will add an "X" to his number.
+Superteams may use the number currently assigned to the bike, provided the team uses the same number all season.